-The Cedar Bureau recommends Type 30 ASTM Designation 226 (ASTM D 2260 or ASTM Designation 4869 (ASTM) felt underlayment and will refer to required underlayment as Type 30 throughout this manual.
+The Cedar Bureau recommends Type 30 felt underlayment and will refer to required underlayment with this description throughout this manual.
 Check with your local building official for any questions about alternative underlayment materials.

 Architect: Shope Reno Wharton, Photo: Robert Benson